mnikitha1408/nikitha-portfolio/redesign_assignment.md

 ## Step Two: Critique
 Using Stephen Few's *Data Visualization Effectiveness Profile*, I critiqued the chart on how informative and emotive it was.
-Identified potential audience - Food critics, bloggers, city council members etc.
+Identified potential audience - Food critics, bloggers, city council members etc. <br/>
 **Usefulness:** I rated it low here because I felt that the chart would not be very useful to the identified audience.
 The only data point shown is a very broad measure, the performance index.
-We do not have any data on the different components that make up the index itself (like demographics, sales, capital expenditure etc.).
+We do not have any data on the different components that make up the index itself (like demographics, sales, capital expenditure etc.). <br/>
 **Completeness:** It did not really contain all the information that was necessary to make it understandable.
-There was no context on what the restaurant performance index was and why the Y-axis started at 92.5
+There was no context on what the restaurant performance index was and why the Y-axis started at 92.5<br/>
 **Perceptability:** Although the chart did not make illogical comparisons, it is not easily perceptive.
 I had to spend time carefully going over the lines to understand that it was trying to show the difference through the years.
-Even the pop-up box (when scrolling over a data point) was not easy to understand.
+Even the pop-up box (when scrolling over a data point) was not easy to understand.<br/>
-**Truthfulness:** The chart does not misrepresent any data or make any comparisons that aren't correct.
+**Truthfulness:** The chart does not misrepresent any data or make any comparisons that aren't correct.<br/>
 **Intuitiveness:** I rated it very low on intuitiveness because I felt that the X-axis with the months was different.
-And the years were not arranged in any particular manner because it was showing the trend line and that made it more counterintuitive.
+And the years were not arranged in any particular manner because it was showing the trend line and that made it more counterintuitive. <br/>
 **Aesthetics:** I rated it low on aesthetics because there are too many colours on the chart.
 The legend is not helpful at all.
-I mistook the incomplete data for 2021 as the data for 2013 because both of them were very similar shades of grey.
+I mistook the incomplete data for 2021 as the data for 2013 because both of them were very similar shades of grey. <br/>
 **Engagement:** It was average on engagement because I felt like the audience would be compelled to try and make sense of the chart.